Ryota-Onuma/ryota-onuma.github.io/content/en/articles/add-katex-support.md

 As the subject says, I added [KaTex](https://katex.org/) system in my blog to show math formula.

-According to [KaTex](https://katex.org/) and some articles on the Internet, it is a lirary based on Tex that enables your website to render fast without any dependency.
+According to [KaTex](https://katex.org/) and some articles on the Internet, it is a library based on Tex that enables your website to render fast without any dependency.